jthurm11/iot-real-time-scheduler-evaluation/README.md

 * **Chuanyu Xue** (Project Owner)

 ## Project Motivation
 The physical testbed design and baseline control are based on the initial starting project by [Salzmann et al. (2025)](https://doi.org/10.26434/chemrxiv-2025-328tk), but the advanced objectives (real-time scheduling and network evaluation) are derived from Chuanyu's course project idea.
+The originating material from Chuanyu's project can be found in the [/orig](/orig) directory.

 ![Sample Project Summary Description](pics/Project_Summary_2025.png)

 ## System Design Attribution

-The physical ball-floating testbed design and original baseline code (found in the [`/orig`](/orig) directory) are based on the **"PingPongPID"** system described by [Salzmann et al. (2025)](https://doi.org/10.26434/chemrxiv-2025-328tk).
+The physical ball-floating testbed design and original baseline code are based on the **"PingPongPID"** system described by [Salzmann et al. (2025)](https://doi.org/10.26434/chemrxiv-2025-328tk).
+A copy of the published paper can also be found in the [/docs](/docs) directory.

-The original source is licensed under **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International** [(CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+The original source project is licensed under **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International** [(CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Our project is a derivative work, focusing on advanced network scheduling evaluation, and is conducted strictly for non-commercial educational purposes.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)